How to handle pictures or logos on the faces

 If your cube has a picture on each face or a logo in the center of each face, some extra moves are required to take care of this.
 The first step is to solve the cube using the directions given on the solution page, while simply ignoring the orientation of the centers.
 If you just have logos, this is simple since they're easy to ignore.
 If you have pictures, it's a bit harder since the centers are part of each picture and you'll need to look at them to help you determine how to position the corner pieces in step 1 and step 2.
 Still, use the centers as reference, but don't worry about their orientation until the cube is completely solved.

-Also, I've used the symbol R to represent the right hand side.
+- R stands for the right hand side.